HomeTrue North Blog

 • It is a great road trip destination:

-For once, you can choose a transportation mode other than air travel.
-New Brunswick is just a few hours'-drive from the northeastern part of the USA.
+New Brunswick is just a few hours'-drive from the northeastern part of the USA, so you may be able to drive there rather than fly.
 You can also drive down from Quebec City if you are already in Canada.
-The scenic locales and unending coastline views add to the charm of the road trip.
+The scenic locales and unending coastal views make New Brunswick a great place for a road trip.
+Once in the province, choose to explore the Acadian Shores, the Fundy Coast, or the Miramichi River area.

 • It is affordable: